STATS 7058 - Time Series

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 P.J.
 Brockwell and R.A.
-Davis, Time Series: Theory and Methods, Springer Series in Statistics (1986).
+Davis.
+Time Series: Theory and Methods, 2nd Edition, Springer Series in Statistics (1991).

-Online LearningThis course uses MyUni exclusively for providing electronic resources, including the lecture notes, lecture recordings, assignment and tutorial materials, outlines solutions, datasets, practical sheets and so on.
+Online LearningThis course uses MyUni-Canvas for providing electronic resources, including the lecture notes, lecture recordings, assignment and tutorial materials, outlines solutions, datasets, practical sheets and so on.
 It is recommended that students make appropriate use of these resources.
 Please ensure you check MyUni regularly for any announcements, emails and discussions.

 Learning & Teaching Activities